ftrias/TeensyDebug/README.md

 ===========================================
 By Fernando Trias, June 2020

 This module provides breakpoint support for the Teensy 3/4 platform from PJRC without need for an external debug interface.
-The module provides two features:
+The module provides:

-1. Ability to set/clear breakpoints and query registers from within Teensy code.
+1. GDB Remote Serial Protocol stub so that GDB can connect to the Teensy and perform live debugging.

-2. GDB Remote Serial Protocol stub so that GDB can connect to the Teensy and perform live debugging.
+2. Ability to set/clear breakpoints and query registers and memory.

 3. Catch hard crashes and display diagnosics.